George Dixon Academy: History

 George Dixon (1820–1898) was a councillor, mayor, and MP in Birmingham.
 One of his first actions after being elected mayor in 1866 was to hold a conference to discuss the lack of education for children.
 This led to the formation of the Birmingham Education Society in 1867, and the National Education League, which he chaired, in 1869.
-The League in turn was instrumental in the creation of the Elementary Education Act 1870 (Forster's Act), leading to the formation of the first school boards in England and Wales.
+The League in turn was instrumental in the creation of the Elementary Education Act 1870 (33 & 34 Vict. c.
+75) (Forster's Act), leading to the formation of the first school boards in England and Wales.

 In 1884, Dixon created Bridge Street Technical School.
 He bought the old Cadbury's premises, and converted it to a school at his own expense.
 It taught science and mechanics to 400 boys for two years beyond normal school-leaving age.
 In 1888 the school was moved to occupy the Oozells Street Board School building, renamed George Dixon Higher Grade School in 1888, and began to include girls.